6 Benefits of Initial Coin Offering Options As Crowdfunding

 - IOTA ran its ICO with the concept of blockchain integration into Internet of Things technology.
 Their decentralized transaction ledger provided a no-fee, scalable environment.

-- Stratis is a platform providing compatibility with programming languages, letting business test, create, and deploy apps.
-This can all be done without needing to maintain or set up their own development environment (see their white paper for more).
+- Stratis is a platform that’s compatible with programming languages, letting business test, create, and deploy apps.
+This can all be done without needing to maintain or set up their own development environment.
 Their ICO raised close to 1,000 BTC, which at the time was worth $675,000, and is currently worth over $8 million.

 - EOS is a popular cryptocurrency that raised over $185 million within five days of its ICO launch.
 This makes it currently the largest ICO ever.
 Per their white paper, EOS claims to be a viable alternative to Ethereum’s network.
 They provide many different tools for business, operating seamlessly on the blockchain.